Best Alcohol Stove for Backpacking and Thru-Hiking 2026

 Sharing is caring!

-There are many options to cook food and boil water in the backcountry.
-There are traditional gas backpacking stoves, multifuel stoves like the MSR Whisperlite and there are backpacking alcohol stoves.
-Many of these alcohol stoves will need you to purchase a separate backpacking cookset and a spork and you will be good to go.
+Alcohol stoves are a great alternative to Ultralight backpacking stoves and multifuel stoves like the MSR Whisperlite.
+Many of these backpacking alcohol stoves will need you to purchase a separate, windshield, pot support, backpacking cookset and a spork and you will be good to go.

 Follow along on Social Media